-The notion that successive societies leave their cultural imprints on a place, each contributing to the cumulative cultural landscape.
-This is an important concept in geography because it symbolizes how humans interact with their surroundings.
+When successive societies leave a cultural imprints on a place, each contributing to cumulative cultural landscape.
+Shows how humans interact with their surroundings.

-The observable physical or biochemical characteristics of an organism, as determined by both genetic makeup and environmental influences.
+Observable physical or biochemical characteristics of an organism, as determined by genetic makeup and environmental influences.

-state that contains two or more ethnic groups with traditions of self determination that agree to coexist peacefully by reconizing each other as distinct nationalities
+State with two or more ethnic groups with traditions of self determination who agree to coexist peacefully by recognizing each other as distinct nationalities.

-A small geographic area that could not successfully be organized into one or more stable states because it was inhabited by many ethnicities with complex, long-standing antagonisms toward each other.
+Small geographic area that can not be organized into one or more stable states because it was inhabited by many ethnicities with complex, long-standing antagonisms toward each other.

-A process by which real estate agents convince white property owners to sell their houses at low prices because of fear that black families will soon move into the neighborhood.
+Process where real estate agents convinced white property owners to sell their houses at low prices because of fear that black families will soon move into the neighborhood.

 A small rural area settled by a single, distinctive ethnic group that placed its imprint on the landscape

-The death of young women who are murdered or driven to suicide by continuous harrassment and torture by husband or in-laws.
+Deaths of young women, murdered or driven to suicide by continuous harassment and torture by husband or in-laws.

-a belief or doctrine that inherent differences among the various human races determine cultural or individual achievement, usually involving the idea that one's own race is superior and has the right to rule others.
+Belief or doctrine that inherent differences among the various human races determine cultural or individual achievement, often idea that one's own race is superior.

 Translated: separateness.
-Originally: A rigid policy of segregation of the population in South Africa along racial lines .
+Originally: rigid policy of segregation of population in South Africa along racial lines .
 Now: A system or practice that separates people according to race, caste, etc.

 Group identification based on shared ethnic traits, background, allegiance, or association

-Grading of neighborhoods based on ethnicity of those living there; neighborhoods where African-Americans lived were considered ineligible for FHA backed- loans (the FHA insured private mortgages) so were marked with red ink on maps.
+Grading of neighborhoods based on residents' ethnicity; where African-Americans lived; were considered ineligible for FHA backed- loans (the FHA insured private mortgages) so were marked with red ink on maps.